How Often Should You Use Turmeric Clay Mask? Complete Frequency Guide for Every Skin Type

 Restart Gradually

-Begin slowly: When resuming, start with once every 2 weeks regardless of skin type.
+Begin slowly: Start with once every 2 weeks regardless of skin type.

 Shorten sessions: Use 5–7 minutes instead of 10–15 until skin adjusts.